 After completing his studies in political science and communication science, Mr. Reijans’s formative years as a singer were in Amsterdam at the Sweelinck Conservatorium, in Philadelphia at The Curtis Institute of Music and in San Francisco as part of the Merola Opera Program.
 He won first prize in the Cristina Deutekom Concours in 1996 and represented The Netherlands at the Cardiff Singer of the World Competition in 1997.

 In addition to an extensive solo career, Marcel Reijans founded Dutch ensemble Frommermann, a group of five singers, pianist and guitarist that performs a wide variety of music ranging from Schubert and cabaret songs from the interbellum to modern popular songs.
-From 2005 – 2013 Mr. Reijans was the managing and artistic leader of Frommermann, leading them become one of the most well-known Dutch chamber music groups that specialise in light and classical music.
+From 2005 – 2013 Mr. Reijans was the managing and artistic director of Frommermann, leading the ensemble become one of the most well-known Dutch chamber music groups that specialise in light and classical music.

-In 2015, Reijans founded the new ensemble Taralli.
+In 2015, Reijans founded Taralli, a new ensemble with two tenors, two baritones and a pianist.
 Taralli performs famous opera repertoire in a theatrical setting.

 Mr. Reijans is on the vocal faculty of Codarts Rotterdam and Prins Claus Conservatory in Groningen and has given masterclasses at the Royal Conservatory in the Hague.
 Since 2014 he also has a private vocal studio named “Studio Fritz”.